 In conclusion, the interrelationship between news sentiment and stock market movements, while always significant, has gained paramount importance in the wake of events that dominate global news cycles, such as the COVID-19 pandemic.
 Traditional models, though valuable, have shown limitations in their predictive capabilities in such scenarios.
 Machine learning models, especially ones like XGBoost, offer a promising avenue for financial forecasting in these tumultuous times.
 They harness the power of news sentiment, coupled with other influential factors, to make more accurate predictions.

 However, while the study provides valuable insights, it is imperative to approach the results with measured optimism.
 Financial markets are complex entities, influenced by a myriad of factors.
 While machine learning models offer an advanced toolset for predictions, they are not infallible.
-Future research should aim to refine these models further, incorporate more diverse data sources, and perhaps even explore the integration of deep learning techniques for enhanced accuracy.
-The journey to perfecting stock market predictions is long and winding, but with the fusion of finance and machine learning, we are undoubtedly on a promising path.
+Future research should aim to refine these models further, incorporate more diverse data sources, and explore the integration of deep learning techniques for enhanced accuracy.

+References

 Aouadi, A., Arouri, M., & Teulon, F. (2013).
 Investor attention and stock market activity: Evidence from France.
 Economic Modelling, 35, 674-681.

 Atsalakis, G. S., & Valavanis, K. P. (2009).
 Surveying stock market forecasting techniques – Part II: Soft computing methods.
 Expert Systems with Applications, 36(3), 5932-5941.